Filter-Bubble/srl-experiments/Experiments.md

 Maybe not necessary

 # System 2: vua-srl
-The code can be found in [this repository](https://github.com/newsreader/vua-srl-nl).
+The code can be found in [this repository](https://github.com/sarnoult/vua-srl-nl) (note that this an updated fork to use python 3).
 It takes NAF as input, using features from the term, constituent and dependency layers (as produced by Alpino).
 It includes a trained model, but it's unclear on what data this model is trained.

 As the system outputs NAF, we need to convert it to conll in order to evaluate.